pypy/pypy/pypy/doc/coding-guide.rst

 documentation/website files in your local checkout
 ---------------------------------------------------

-Most of the PyPy's documentation and website is kept in `pypy/doc` respectively.
+Most of the PyPy's documentation is kept in `pypy/doc`.
 You can simply edit or add '.rst' files which contain ReST-markuped files.
 Here is a `ReST quickstart`_ but you can also just look at the existing documentation and see how things work.

 .. _`ReST quickstart`: http://docutils.sourceforge.net/docs/rst/quickref.html

+Note that the web site of http://pypy.org/ is maintained separately.
+For now it is in the repository https://bitbucket.org/pypy/extradoc in the directory ``pypy.org``.

 Automatically test documentation/website changes
 ------------------------------------------------